cpierce/paypal-wpp/README.md

 }
 ```

-Once you have this changed saved run `composer udpate` and let the package download
+Once you have this change saved run `composer update` and let the package download
 into the vendor app.

 ## General Configuration